wrccdc-org/Website-Hugo-Source-Code/content/about/rules.md

 toc: true
 ---
 <hr>

 The following are the approved national rules for the 2019-2020 CCDC season.
 Please refer to the official rules for your specific CCDC event for any local variations.
 WRCCDC largely follows National CCDC rules, however there are minor differences between this and other regions.
-Contact organizers@wrccdc.org if you have questions. <!--more--> Click on the table of contents to the right to jump to another section.
+Contact <organizers@wrccdc.org> if you have questions. <!--more--> Click on the table of contents to the right to quickly jump to another section.

 ## Terminology
 Throughout these rules, the following terms are used: